QUT-Motorsport/eufs_sim/README.md

 [*] Reformat all launcher code to conform to coding standards and have a clear, sensible API

+[*] Have launcher auto-update file lists after using ConversionTools

 It is an offshoot from the `devel-trackgen-2019-summer` branch, which already has added vast improvements to the launcher from `master`.

 Once all 4 tasks are complete, this changelog section will be deleted and this will be merged into `devel-trackgen-2019-summer`, unless it has